Where

 Kids are guided through building handheld audio devices that reveal hidden aspects of the Elm Park soundscape–electromagnetic signals, radiowaves, and more.
 After each build, time is given for individual and group exploration of the park sounds with their new devices.
 Kids get to keep everything they build to use at home!

-For the full experience, we encourage families to register their kids for all three days.
+Participants may join the workshop in part, but for the full experience, we encourage families to register their kids for all three days.

 Kids will: